merledu/common_peripheral_vips/verif/vips/uart/README.md

 Note: Configuration of the UART is completely randomize by UVM testing environment for all internal registers of UART.

+[This link](https://www.circuitbasics.com/basics-uart-communication/#:~:text=UART%20stands%20for%20Universal%20Asynchronous,transmit%20and%20receive%20serial%20data) points to the working and behaviour of UART

+#### Configuration the UART

 For transmitting the data following steps will be done:
 First we have to set configurable registers which are baud, tx_level, tx_data, tx_en_fifo, rd_en_fifo To set the baud rate, at address 0x0 we can assign the desired baud rate we have to set.